 The Black Lives Matter Movement, combined with other media, reports on issues like the June 2015 controversy regarding the head of the Spokane Washington National Association for the Advancement of Colored People (NAACP) chapter, Rachel Dolezal, who resigned after her biological parents revealed in 2015 that her ancestry was predominantly white with some Native American heritage.
 Her story is just a recent chapter in a long, tangled history of racial identity in America—encompassing issues and categories that go well beyond Black and white.
 For example, research has found that after the 9/11 attacks there was a substantial decrease in the probability that Arab and Muslim Americans would self-identify as white.
 Even among subgroups, such as Cuban-Americans, there are long-running, intra-community debates over ethnicity and race.

 Racial and ethnic issues as well as heated political debates surrounding immigration make the information in this module about racial identity and the experiences of ethnic groups within the United States even more pertinent.
-Consider the example of Jose Antonio Vargas, who was born in the Philippines and moved the the United States at age 12, became a successful journalist, but later discovered that was an undocumented immigrant.
+Consider the example of Jose Antonio Vargas, who was born in the Philippines and moved to the United States at age 12, became a successful journalist, but later discovered that he was an undocumented immigrant.